salesforce/lwc-rfcs/text/0000-light-dom.md

 The Shadow DOM gives custom element developers a way to allow consumers to compose some content that it should render.
 Think about native elements like `<select>`.
 This is done via `<slot>` elements that are automatically filled by the content from the light DOM.
 Without Shadow DOM there is no native component composition and this functionality must be provided by the framework.

 > A single component that needs to stand on its own with its own set of functionality is a good candidate for shadow DOM.
 Salesforce Lightning components are a good example of that.
-While one or more components as part of an application might not need Shadow DOM, as their intended use is much clearer and their markup less fragile.

 ## Motivation

 Consumer applications require DOM traversal and observability of an application’s anatomy from the document root.
-Without this, theming becomes hard while 3rd party applications do not run properly:
+Without this, theming becomes hard and 3rd party applications do not run properly:

 - **Theming and branding**